GBrachetta/Musical-Dice/README.md

 - be surprised and amused by the unexpected musical turns of random music generation.
 - understand the logical thinking behind the game.
 - be able to hear to all original pieces before fragmented and randomised.
-- have the possibility to play each individual fragment in the grid.
+- have the possibility to play each individual fragment in the grid in order to understand how the randomisation works.
 - be able to get in touch with the developer by sending him an email.
 - easily find ways to follow further projects by the developer.
 - be able to get in touch with the developer in different ways.